GergelyBuday/gergelybuday/docs/about.md

 This is formalisation org, a blog about formalising mathematics and programming languages.

-I am a teacher assistant at the Hungarian University of Agriculture and Life Sciences.
+I am Gergely Buday, a teacher assistant at the Hungarian University of Agriculture and Life Sciences.

 My research focuses on verified compilers for functional languages.